APCSLowell/SampleAssignment/README.md

 6. Open the apjava folder.
 Your apjava folder should be located at
 `C:\Users\ < Your User Name > \Documents\apjava`

-The following five commands should navigate to your apjava folder:
+6. The following five commands should navigate to your apjava folder:
 `cd c:`
 `cd users`
 `cd < Your User Name >`
 `cd documents`
 `cd apjava`

-If you don't have an apjava folder at that location, one way to create one is to navigate to the Documents folder and type the command `mkdir apjava`
+7. If you don't have an apjava folder at that location, one way to create one is to navigate to the Documents folder and type the command `mkdir apjava`

 8. Clone the Forked SampleAssignment.
 Cloning is like downloading a file from google docs.
 We need the program Git Bash to do the cloning.
 Make sure that your are in your apjava folder with the Unix command `pwd`.
 Then type `git clone`.
 Then press the *insert* key to paste in the URL you copied in Step 4.
 Your Git Bash window should look similar to this one.
 ![Image 3](/images/SampleAssignment3.png)

-9. Open the program Sublime
+9. Open the program Sublime.
 Sublime is an editor.
 It's like a word processor for code.
 We will use Sublime to personalize our web page.
+Go to the Start Menu and choose *All Programs | Sublime Text 3*.

 10. Open the *SampleAssignment* folder in Sublime.
 Make sure to choose *File | Open Folder*.
 Click on *SampleAssignment* and choose *Select Folder*.
 ![Image 4](/images/SampleAssignment4.png)

-Click on the arrow next to *SampleAssignment* to reveal all the documents in the folder
+10. Click on the arrow next to *SampleAssignment* to reveal all the documents in the folder
 ![Image 5](/images/SampleAssignment5.png)

-Then click on *index.html* to reveal the code
+11. Then click on *index.html* to reveal the code
 ![Image 6](/images/SampleAssignment6.png)

 11. Change *index.html* to use your first name. *index.html* is the webpage that loads your program.
 You are going to change *index.html* to use your first name.
 (To protect your privacy, you should not use your full and complete name on any webpage you create for a school assignment).
 Change the text on line 4, 11 and 18 to personalize the text with your first name.
 Then choose *File | Save*